Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Construction and Deployment of GOST

 \subsubsection{The Decision-Making Process}

-GOST requires reliable decision-making algorithms to transform precise states into effective control actions for physical network optimization.
+This process transforms precise states into effective control actions for physical network optimization.
 DL methods leverage powerful neural networks to achieve flexible and efficient state-to-action mapping.
 For simple data feature-based tasks like image recognition \cite{Baoxia_Du} and time series prediction \cite{deng_digital_2021}, approaches such as CNN and RNN introduced earlier can be employed by designing appropriate optimization objectives and neural network architectures.
-However, for more complex tasks in SAGSIN management---such as resource scheduling and trajectory planning---more intelligent DL methods like DRL \cite{Kaishu_Xia} are required.

 In decision-making and control tasks, DRL demonstrates exceptional adaptability in SAGSIN's complex environments \cite{Yihong_Tao}.
 Through continuous interaction with the environment, DRL employs reward mechanisms to guide agents in learning optimal strategies for complex scenarios, significantly improving efficiency in tasks such as network resource allocation and UAV path planning \cite{Xin_Tang}.
-Zhou \textit{et al.} \cite{Xiaokang_Zhou} utilize DQN and DDPG algorithms from DRL to optimize dynamic node selection and frequency scheduling in mobile edge networks, thereby enhancing resource efficiency.